-How do you cite a famous saying?
+How do I cite measures from a musical score?

 All well-known quotations that are attributable to an individual or to a text require citations.
 You should quote a famous saying as it appears in… Read More